- Who can sign up to be a listed scholar on this website?

 Who can sign up to be a listed scholar on this website?

-Although there are many excellent women experts in all fields and areas, this particular website is limited to women who study political science.
+Although there are many excellent women experts in all fields and areas, this particular website is limited to scholars who identify as women who study political science.
 In particular, we list Ph.D. candidates in political science, political science Ph.Ds employed in academic departments at colleges and universities, and Ph.Ds from other areas employed in or affiliated with political science departments at colleges and universities (including schools of public policy and international relations).

 Within this category of people, anyone who is interested in being listed on the website can sign up via the “Become a Listed Scholar” link.
 People do not receive invitations to sign up, they are not selected to sign up and the editorial board does not choose who appears on the website.
 Any woman scholar who meets our sign-up criteria can be listed on this website.
 If you do not see a scholar listed on this website it is only because she has not signed up.